M. Bala Subramanion: Personal life

 Subramanion met his future wife, Sumitra, a doctor practising in Malaysia, in 1962 and they were married in 1966.
 The couple went on to have a daughter and a son.
 Their son died in 2000, aged 27.
 Subramanion was noted to be a reader of poetry, including the works of Persian poet Omar Khayyam.
 Subramanion died on 3 February 2021 at his house in Siglap.
-He was aged 103, twenty eight days short from his 104th birthday.
+A centenarian, he was aged 103, twenty eight days short from his 104th birthday.